tochman/the_blue_print/chapters/07-11-exercises.md

 ```

 **Extensions:**

 1. Add animation support using CSS transitions or a library like Framer Motion
 2. Implement auto-dismiss functionality with progress indicators
 3. Add keyboard navigation and accessibility features
 4. Create a global notification service using the provider pattern

-### Exercise 2: Implement a data table with render props and performance optimization
+### Exercise 2: Implement a data table with render props and performance optimization {.unnumbered .unlisted}

 Build a flexible data table component that uses render props for customization and implements virtualization for performance.

 **Requirements:**

 - Use render props for custom cell rendering
 - Implement virtual scrolling for large datasets
 - Support sorting, filtering, and pagination